-(RADIO.COM Sports) MLB legend Hank Aaron has died at 86, the league and the Atlanta Braves said Friday.
+MLB legend Hank Aaron has reportedly died at age 86.

-A cause of death wasn't reported.
+A cause of death was not reported.
 Aaron's passing was first reported by CBS 46 in Atlanta.

-Aaron, voted to an astounding 25 All-Star teams, was a symbol of excellence on the field and also of class and grace in the face of bigotry and threats as he closed in on Ruth's record.
+Aaron, voted to an astounding 25 All-Star teams, was not only a symbol of excellence on the field, but also class and grace in the face of bigotry and threats as he closed in on Ruth's record.

-A native of Mobile, Alabama, Aaron retired with a then-record 755 homers.
+The native of Mobile, Alabama, retired with a then-record 755 homers.